gerritjvv/fun-utils/README.md

 Copies data from one channel and sends it to another, this is a simple function but one that saves typing when you just want to copy between channels and optionally apply a function.

+Note: clojure.core.async provides pipe that also does bridging.

 ```

 (let [ch1 (chan 10)